khezen/evoli/README.md

 # *evoli*

-Genetic Algorithm written in Go
+Genetic Algorithm and Particle Swarm Optimization written in Go